jwaugh/VelocityOpticalFiber/README.md

 - Flawlessly working real-life application of a municipal-county coop fiber & wireless network.
 - Citizens connected seamlessly with local, county, state and federal governments over a fiber network owned by the citizens of Lewis County and West Virginia.

-##v1.1 Weston's Blockchain goes live
+##v1.5 Weston's Blockchain goes live
 - Expected before April 2019
+- Intranet only so that nobody with outside hashing power can mess with the system as easily
 - Authentication
 - Currency
 - Voting